BIO 1000 BIOLOGY FOR YOUR LIFE

 Four hours.
 Prerequisites: Nursing majors and NUR 2201 and NUR 3106.
 Students will apply concepts, theories, and practice from nursing and public health sciences to assess the health and health care delivery for culturally diverse and vulnerable populations.
 Students will assess physical, social, and cultural environments, identify populations at risk, and implement and evaluate appropriate nursing interventions in partnership with community and other health agencies.

 Six hours.
-Prerequisites: Senior nursing majors and NUR 4560.
+Prerequisites: Senior nursing majors and NUR3585.
 This course will build on previously learned material and will concentrate on the emergent needs of adult patients with complex health care needs and critical illness.
-Course work is supplemented with onsite clinical experiences in critical care units and/or emergency departments in area hospitals.
+Coursework is supplemented with onsite clinical experiences in critical care units and/or emergency departments in area hospitals.

 NUR 4590 LEADERSHIP PRACTICUM